Protecting the Rights of Injured Nursing Home Residents

 Contact a Norwich, CT Nursing Home Injuries Attorney to Discuss Your Claim

 Pursuing a claim against a nursing home can be complex.
 Nursing homes and their insurers try to avoid liability for injuries whenever possible.
 Admitting fault can lead to civil penalties from the state, loss of licensure, or damage to a facility’s reputation.
 You need a law firm that knows how to fight against nursing homes and hold them accountable for neglect, abuse, and any injuries that resulted from negligence.
-Please call Polito & Associates in Norwich today at 860-447-3300 or contact us online to set up your free consultation.
+Please call Polito & Harrington in Norwich today at 860-447-3300 or contact us online to set up your free consultation.